 As the normality of living in Jordan was kicking in, I went out on a few dates with an American called Sara who was studying Arabic in the city.
 After I had recovered from the utter disbelief that I managed to convince a real human woman to go on a date with me, I pulled off my most technically elaborate trick yet.
 My showstopper if you will.
 I somehow managed to convince her we were even close to the same level of attractiveness.
 HAHA, what a fool!
 I kept up the ruse and we went on a fair few dates, one of which took us to the bowling alley.
 I had been professing my inability to bowl beforehand because of my shaky track record on the lanes, but somehow I pulled off the best bowling performance of my life.
 In any other setting my smugness would’ve been severe and my glory eternal, but here I had revealed that I could in fact be a charlatan and a trickster.
 That accidental show of extreme athletic prowess (yes, bowling is athletic) meant that I had to change the setting quickly.
 We had to get out of there before more realisations were made about the much more important trick (the illusion pertaining to the vast gulf in our objective attractiveness).
 So, after a little shopping, we headed for the colloquially named Hungry Street.
 We arrived in the torrential rain, puddles were becoming lakes and I was strongly suspicious that despite being soaked to the bone, this date was still going well.
 The whole thing was totally inexplicable.
 We ate lots of amazing fast food that the street is known for and then sheltered from the rain in the knafeh shop.

 After a few dates I had finally scored a teaching job but it was in South Korea.
 I was busy sorting out all the documents so I could head there while I also realised this was a bit of a bummer because I was accidentally really into Sara.
-News broke pretty soon after that the country was going into lockdown and the government gave a whole day’s notice.
-This meant that all the expats in Amman were losing their minds trying to get home, attempting to book flights on the over-capacity websites, which crashed regularly and increased the ticket prices by the minute.
+News broke pretty soon after that the country was going into a lockdown due to Covid-19 and the government gave a whole day’s notice.
+This meant that all the expats in Amman were losing their minds trying to get home, attempting to book flights on the crashing over-capacity websites, which increased the ticket prices by the minute.
 I couldn’t get my visa for South Korea because it would’ve been ready the day after lockdown started and so I was staying in Jordan.
 Sara, though, was one of the ones leaving.
 The tables had turned.
 I helped her pack up her stuff and we said a sad goodbye.

 Under Lock and Key

-The government of Jordan doesn’t mess around.
+The government of Jordan didn’t mess around.
 Lockdown meant exactly that because they shut everything.
 Every business and place of worship was closed down and in the process the government got so carried away that they shut themselves down.
 Three days of intermediary measures were put into place while the army literally surrounded each city in the country and then they began patrolling the streets.
 Next it was announced that multiple days in a row per week would be lockdown days and anybody seen on the streets at all (walking or driving) would be put in jail for up to a year.
-Alongside this, a 6pm curfew was issued which was marked across the city by loud, eerie air raid sirens.
+Alongside this, a 6pm curfew was issued which was marked across the city by loud, eerie, air raid sirens.
 The day before this came into effect we legged it to go shopping because we knew we were going to be locked in the hostel for the next 4 days.
 We drove all over the city to find deals (Firas’ no.1 activity), from the extravagance of Abdoun to the narrow streets of the refugee camps we scoured every corner of the city.
 One road was especially memorable from this journey.
 We emerged from a tightly packed neighbourhood heading towards the far north of the city, the houses to the sides of us had disappeared suddenly and the narrow road we were on continued its direct path into the black night.
 As we crested the hill, northern Amman’s shimmering nocturnal expanse greeted us.
 The panoramic view of lights penned in by the curving ring road boundary were so far below us and far into the distance that it felt like we were on a plane slowly coming in to land.
 To our sides we occasionally passed sheds selling coffee which were the only beacons of harsh light along the narrow ribbon of undulating tarmac.
 At the end of this adventurous decending detour to find bread, we were met with one of the longest bakery queues we had seen all day, so we got some other basics and got on our way.
-Eventually, we called it a night after filling the pick up with more than enough food.
+Eventually, we called it a night after filling the pick up truck with more than enough food.
 By this point we knew we couldn’t be bothered to cook so we swooped by a fast food Lebanese manakish place.
 We ate from the back of the truck in the drizzle and it was beyond heavenly.

 What you see here is the steely determination of a man who has just fought off scores of Jordanian men for the last box of milk.
 He’s done things, terrible things, but in the name of milk he’d do them all over again.